microsoft/xbox-game-streaming-tools/README.md

 You can read more about setting up the TAK Editor extension in the [public documentation](https://aka.ms/takeditor-docs).

-#### GitHub Copilot Custom Instructions for Touch Layout Editing Without Editing JSON
+### Touch Layout Editing with GitHub Copilot Custom Instructions (No JSON Editing Required)

-The CLI is also required for leveraging GitHub Copilot’s Custom Instructions feature when editing touch layout JSON files in Visual Studio Code.
-By referencing custom design rules through a `copilot-instructions.md` file in [copilot-instructions](./touch-adaptation-kit/copilot-instructions), Copilot can assist with editing and generating touch adaptation layouts based on natural language prompts.
-This approach serves as an additional option to the TAK CLI and Editor extension, enabling a more conversational and flexible editing workflow.
+By referencing custom design rules in [copilot-instructions](./touch-adaptation-kit/copilot-instructions), Copilot can assist in generating and editing touch adaptation layouts based on natural language prompts.
+This approach serves as an additional option alongside the TAK CLI and Editor extension, enabling a more conversational and flexible editing workflow.

 > [!TIP]
-> Using Copilot with custom instructions is intended to complement, not replace, the core functionalities of the TAK CLI and Editor extension.
-For best results, ensure you are using the latest versions of all tools and that your `copilot-instructions.md` file reflects your project’s design guidelines.
+> For best results, ensure that the default `copilot-instructions.md` reflects your project’s touch layout design guidelines.
+You can customize it as needed to optimize Copilot’s suggestions and edits.

-You can read more about setting up GitHub Copilot Custom Instructions in the [public documentation](https://aka.ms/tak-with-copilot).
+You can read more about setting up GitHub Copilot Custom Instructions to edit touch layout JSON in [public documentation](https://aka.ms/tak-with-copilot).

+### Install TAK CLI

 #### Windows